oxcened/netflix-clone/README.md

 - Scroll to see the navbar background change.
 - Navigate through shows by clicking on the buttons to the edge of the screen.
+- Navigate through shows by dragging (only touch devices).
 - Hover on a show to get the details.
 - Dynamic data fetched from [public/home_mock.json](./public/home_mock.json).
 - Fully responsive.